-The RPD MUST ignore piggyback requests that appear in the header of a DOCSIS burst that was received as part of a fragmented concatenation.
-The RPD MUST snoop all other piggyback requests and extract all standalone requests and place them into a UEPI Request Pseudowire as described in this section.
-Due to the high capacity of the DOCSIS3.1 OFDMA channel, a UEPI Request pseudowire should be established for each OFDMA channel.
+The RPD MUST snoop piggyback requests in Segment Header and extract all standalone requests and place them into a UEPI Request Pseudowire as described in this section.
+Due to the high capacity of the DOCSIS 3.1 OFDMA channel, this specification does not define a method for aggregation of requests from multiple OFDMA channels onto a shared request pseudowire.
+The CCAP Core MUST establish a separate request pseudowire for each OFDMA channel.
+The RPD MUST support establishment of a separate request pseudowire for each supported OFDMA channel.